 Region Properties

-Click the region in the Region View and the properties of the region you have selected are displayed in the "Properties Window".
-The selected region is also highlighted in the Chip Canvas and the World View.
+Click the region in the Region View and the property of the region you have selected is displayed in the "Properties Window".
+The selected region is also highlighted in the Chip canvas and the World View.

 Region Filtering